shoumi62/ACServerManager/README_Linux.md

 * sTrackerPath: The path to your sTracker directory that contains stracker.exe (If you don't run stracker just leave this as an empty string ('') to disable it
 * username/password: Set these values if you want basic authentication on the application
 * port: The port that the application will listen on (Be sure to open up this port on your firewall)

+## Generating local content
+In order to get all cars and possible skins visible in the ACServerManager web UI, just run generate-frontend-content.sh -script in the root directory.
+These are not included since git repositories do not support empty directories.

 Note: I've currently set the Assetto Corsa Server installation to one directory up in 'server', change if necessary.